All Episodes

 It was to set the stage to get the American public ready for a real female president.

-Here's Katie Couric at CBS doing the evening news bombing out royally.
+Here's Katie Couric at CBS doing the evening news, bombing out royally.

-Now, the problem for those who would like to construct or rely on such scenarios is that unlike minority races or even religious faiths, uh women are not an insular minority in this country, where they stick together because in some sense they feel slightly embattled.
+Now, the problem for those who would like to construct or rely on such scenarios is that unlike minority races or even religious faiths, women are not an insular minority in this country, where they stick together because in some sense they feel slightly embattled.

-Women are not a v well, some women uh have been made into victims, the Oprah audience, for example, uh, but in in terms of sheer numbers, they're not a minority, and they don't feel like they're embattled, and they don't feel like they're being set upon by men, uh, and that only a woman can save them from this this terrible onslaught.
+But in terms of sheer numbers, they're not a minority, and they don't feel like they're embattled, and they don't feel like they're being set upon by men, and that only a woman can save them from this terrible onslaught.

 It seems, folks, like it is a foregone conclusion that she wins the Democrat nomination.